Variable selection and basis learning for ordinal classification: Variable selection and basis learning properties

+For the choice of $ \lambda $ that ensures consistent variable selection, see the asymptotic analysis in Section \ref{subsec: asymptotic}.

-\end{enumerate} \end{thm} The first part of Theorem \ref{thm: selection property} states that when $ \eta \approx 1 $, SOBL successfully screens out variables in $ J_{disc}^c $ with probability at least $ 1-\gamma $.
-SOBL simply becomes a non-ordinal sparse LDA basis learning method when $ \eta = 1 $.
-For such a special case, the finding of Theorem \ref{thm: selection property} is equivalent to the variable selection properties appeared in \cite{gaynanova2016sparseLDA} and \cite{mai2019multiclass}.
+The first part of Theorem \ref{thm: selection property} states that when $ \eta \approx 1 $, SOBL successfully screens out all variables in $ J_{disc}^c $ with probability at least $ 1-C\gamma $.
+For $\eta = 1$, SOBL is equivalent to non-ordinal sparse LDA basis learning.
+For such a special case, the finding of Theorem \ref{thm: selection property} is comparable to the variable selection properties appeared in \cite{gaynanova2016sparseLDA} and \cite{mai2019multiclass}.
 This makes sense since for a small $ \eta $, there is no significant difference between ordinal and non-ordinal sparse LDA methods.